Enforce attention, like deep harmony:

 Then, having spoken his last words on Earth, Bob will suffer from one last fit of his Incurable Cough of Death and give up the ghost.

-Overlaps considerably with Famous Last Words and Final Speech.
+Overlaps considerably with Final Speech.
 Differs from a "Facing the Bullets" One-Liner in that the latter is generally spoken under duress, while this occurs in a (relatively) peaceful setting.
 The subverted version is usually a Not-So-Final Confession (the character erroneously thinks he's dying but remains very much alive to deal with the aftermath of the confession).
 Sometimes the person witnessing the deathbed confession will lie to others about what was said.
 This is a Post-Mortem Conversion.

 In evidence law, such a confession (or anything said while dying, really), is a dying declaration.
 Dying declarations are not subject to the usual rules of hearsay, and can thus be admissible when they otherwise wouldn't be.
 The theory behind this is that nobody about to die would have a reason to lie, would they?